Stellarium/stellarium/BUILDING.md

 $ cmake -DCMAKE_PREFIX_PATH=/opt/Qt5 ../..
 ```

+When you are using QtCreator IDE, build directories are created by the IDE.
+It appears that on Windows, a directory name is proposed, but you have to create it manually.

 You can keep your copy up-to-date by typing `git pull --rebase` in ~/stellarium.
 Feel free to send patches to our mailing list stellarium@googlegroups.com